Magic: The Gathering World Championship: History

 The first World Championship was held in 1994 at the Gen Con fair in Milwaukee.
-The tournament was open to all competitors, its mode was single-elimination, and it featured just one format, Vintage (then known as Type I).
-The 1994 tournament varied considerably from later Worlds.
-Starting with the 1995 Worlds, all subsequent Worlds were open to invited players only.
-Also beginning with the 1995 edition, all Worlds were events with multiple formats, usually two or three.
-After national team scores had been counted for the 1995 Worlds a proper team portion was introduced in 1996.

-With the introduction of the Pro Tour in 1996, the World Championship became the final stop of each Pro Tour season.
-As the final event to award Pro points every season, Worlds also hosted the Pro Player of the Year award ceremony.
-Traditionally held in August, Worlds was moved to the end of the year between 2004 and 2006, when the Pro Tour season was adjusted to the calendar year.
-Since the inception of the Hall of Fame in 2005, Worlds also hosted the induction ceremony of each year's class.
+The tournament was open to all competitors, and its mode was single-elimination.

 After 15 years in which the Worlds underwent only minor changes, major changes were announced in 2011.
 For 2012, the World Championships would be replaced by a 16-player invitational event named the Magic: The Gathering Players Championship.
 The Pro Player of the Year title was discontinued in favor of the Players Championship, thus attempting to merge the major individual titles, the World Champion and the Pro Player of the Year.
 However, for the next season, the Players Championship was renamed to World Championship and Pro Player of the Year was made a separate title once again.
 Originally the team portion of Worlds was planned to be discontinued, but after public outcry from the players Wizards decided to create a replacement, the World Magic Cup.
-Meanwhile, the Hall of Fame introduction ceremony was moved to the first Pro Tour in each season.

-Since 2012 there have been only minor changes to the World Championship competition structure.
-The number of competitors was upped to 24 between 2014 and 2018 and the number of formats used varied from two to four.